thiliapr/tkfreechat/README.md

 ## Drawbacks

-1. Each message requires re-downloading the last 15 chat messages, which can strain the server (implemented in `chat.js`).
-2. Lack of user authentication; anyone can use any username (due to the complexity of public-private key pairs for regular users).
+1. Lack of user authentication; anyone can use any username (due to the complexity of public-private key pairs for regular users).
-3. The interface is not optimized for PC usage (CSS expertise needed for better PC compatibility).
+2. The interface is not optimized for PC usage (CSS expertise needed for better PC compatibility).

 ## Recommendations